SpookLimited/website/collections/_posts/2019-07-18-creative-assembly-uses-omniwatch.markdown

+---
-yout: post
+layout: post
 title: "Spook is pleased to welcome Creative Assembly to its growing list of OmniWatch users"
 blurb: "OmniWatch is an award winning IT Environmental and Power Monitoring Service and is installed across two locations at CA’s HQ in Horsham, West Sussex."
 page-description: "OmniWatch is an award winning IT Environmental and Power Monitoring Service and is installed across two locations at CA’s HQ in Horsham, West Sussex."
 image: /images/blog/creative-assembly-uses-omniwatch/creative-assembly-total-war.jpeg